andrearastelli/andrearastelli.github.io/_posts/2020-05-15-simple-raytracing-p5js-part-1.md

 - Because we have an `p5.Image` object, we need to load the pixels to be then able to write into them using the `g2d.set(x, y, color)` function.
 - Instead of using a `write_color` function, we're translating the color into the corresponding RGB [0, 255] values immediately.

-Has to be kept in mind that the image generation process will become **a lot** slower when we will add more rendering features into it.[^speed-up-image-generation]
+We need to keep in mind that the image generation process will become **a lot** slower when we will add more rendering features into it.[^speed-up-image-generation]

 ## What is this thing doing?